 I’m not exaggerating: The Pack-N-Play replaced our crib.
 We had a strange setup in our apartment at the time.
-It was a loft-style unit that had a large master bedroom upstairs and a couple smaller rooms downstairs by the kitchen and living room area.
+It was a loft-style unit with a large master bedroom upstairs and a couple of smaller rooms downstairs by the kitchen and living room area.

 The Pack-N-Play was a 4-in-1 tool for us:

 - It started as a bassinet as baby roomed in with us, thanks to the bassinet attachment.